top of page

 6. Certification: To receive a certificate of completion for the program, participants must successfully complete all required coursework, examinations, and clinical practice hours.

 7. Refund Policy: Refunds will not be issued for any payments made towards the program.
-In the event of extenuating circumstances, a credit towards a future program may be considered.

 8. Liability: Participants attend the program at their own risk.
 The program organizers, instructors, and facility will not be held liable for any injuries or damages sustained during the program.

-Registration ends on August 1, 2024
+Registration ends on August 1, 2026

 Registration